kakrusch/gramdev/README.md

 ### WH-words in the lexicon:
 - all wh-words are treated like pronouns, but have `(^ PRON-TYPE) = int`
+- all wh-words have capital and lowercased versions
 - I added an additional feature (^REL) that can be either "+" or "-", to specify wh-words that can also be relative pronouns.
 This difference is relevant because those pronouns that can be relative must have an NP-position (such as the subject or Object).

 Pronouns that can act as relative pronouns -> can come from subject or object (must be NP)